Home > Training Courses > Training Courses >

 Overview:

-The course covers the approaches needed to ensure legal compliance with waste-related laws and the implications for the day-today management of wastes.
+Now in its 14th year, the course covers the approaches needed to ensure legal compliance with waste-related laws and the implications for the day-today management of wastes.
 Attendance will help to demonstrate ‘reasonable actions’ to comply with waste legislation and this can help to manage risks associated with a range of waste legislation, including environmental permitting and related exemptions, duty of care and hazardous wastes management.

 Introduction: